Central Desert Regional Council Central Desert Regional Council

 • Age, Race (including colour, national or ethnic origin or immigrant status), sex;

-• Disability, impairment;
+• Disability or impairment;

 • Marital or relationship status, parenthood, family responsibilities, pregnancy or breastfeeding;